Religious Education

 Children will build their own spiritual and moral development and will feel confident to ask and explore questions they may have.

-Outcomes for each child are recorded at the end of a unit of work and regularly throughout the year and analysed for next steps.
+Outcomes for each child are recorded at the end of a unit of work with 3 core concepts – Theology, Philosophy and Social Sciences and these are regularly revisited throughout the year and analysed for next steps.